MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ai-csi-dashboard-reference.md

 # Dashboard reference

-The Customer Service Insights dashboards contain a variety of charts that show you key performance indicators for your customer service system, give you graphical views of the trends and breakdowns in your system's support cases, and use artificial intelligence technology to highlight support cases that are having the greatest impact on the system.
+The AI for Customer Service Insights dashboards contain a variety of charts that show you key performance indicators for your customer service system, give you graphical views of the trends and breakdowns in your system's support cases, and use artificial intelligence technology to highlight support cases that are having the greatest impact on the system.

 You can display [KPI summary](ai-csi-kpi-summary.md), [Incoming cases](ai-csi-dash-incoming-cases.md), [Case resolutions](ai-csi-dash-case-resolutions.md), and [Customer satisfaction](ai-csi-dash-CSAT.md) dashboards by clicking each dashboard's icon in the navigation pane.
 You can display the [Topic details](ai-csi-dash-topic-details.md) dashboard by right-clicking a topic in one of the AI Insights charts in those dashboards.
-The KPI summary dashboard is the default Dynamics 365 AI for Customer Service dashboard.
+The KPI summary dashboard is the default AI for Customer Service dashboard.